spaceone/httoop/README.md

 httoop
 ======

-HTTOOP - an OOP model of the HTTP protocol
+HTTOOP - an object oriented mapping of the HTTP protocol

 An extract of my HTTP implementation from my project [Space Framework](http://spaceframework.org:8090/)